walfie/vtubestudio-rs/README.md

 ## Basic usage

-This example creates a `Client` using the provided builder, which:
+The example below creates a `Client` using the provided builder, which:

 * connects to `ws://localhost:8001` using [`tokio_tungstenite`](https://docs.rs/tokio_tungstenite)
 * authenticates with an existing token (if present and valid)